t1h0/smartini/README.md

     pip install -r requirements.txt
     ```

+3. Add appropriate test files to `./tests` and make sure `pytest .` finishes without a warning or exception.

-3. Send a pull request once you're done :)
+4. Send a pull request once you're done :)

 > Note: SmartIni's stub files "fool" type checkers by giving them false type annotations to ensure intuitive functionality (e.g. `Schema.iloc` is annotated to return the `Schema` (`Self`) although it actually returns a `SlotIlocViewer`).
 For development, you should disable the stub files (i.e. ignore them in your type checker config or rename them).